A tender, moist and juicy chicken, which is fried and then brushed with a wonderfully spicy poussin sauce.

 For the Chicken

 Once ready to cook, remove the chicken pieces and shake off the excess marinade and discard it.
 Drizzle a little oil in a pan and then fry the chicken for about 5 minutes per side and set aside.

 For the Poussin Sauce

 Heat the margarine with the oil until hot.
-Add the ginger and cook until fragrant, then add the vinegar and salt, simmer for a minute then add the paprika, red chili powder and lemon juice.
+Add the ginger and cook until fragrant, then add the vinegar and salt, simmer for a minute then add the paprika, red chili powder, pepper and lemon juice.
 Remove from the heat and sprinkle the cinnamon powder.
 Stir together.